Rosenstrasse protest: Chronology

 Despite the media blackout ordered by Goebbels, it was impossible for the state to arrest such a large number of people in Berlin over the course of one day without people noticing.
 Hundreds of women gathered outside of Rosenstrasse 2-4 and announced that they would not leave until their husbands had been released.
-Despite periodic threats of being shot on site if the women did not disperse their protest, the women would scatter briefly, and then return to Rosenstrasse 2–4 to continue protesting.
+Despite periodic threats of being shot on sight if the women did not disperse their protest, the women would scatter briefly, and then return to Rosenstrasse 2–4 to continue protesting.
 Elsa Holzer, a protesting wife, later stated in an interview: "We expected that our husbands would return home and that they wouldn't be sent to the camps.
 We acted from the heart, and look what happened.
 If you had to calculate whether you would do any good by protesting, you wouldn't have gone.
 But we acted from the heart.
 We wanted to show that we weren't willing to let them go.
 What one is capable of doing when there is danger can never be repeated.
 I'm not a fighter by nature.
 Only when I have to be.
 I did what was given me to do.
-When my husband need my protection, I protected him ...
+When my husband needed my protection, I protected him ...
 And there was always a flood of people there.
 It wasn't organized or instigated.
 Everyone was simply there.
 Exactly like me.
 That's what is so wonderful about it."

 The protests were briefly stopped on the night of March 1, 1943, when the British Royal Air Force (RAF) bombed Berlin.
 It was a public holiday in honor of the Luftwaffe, which the RAF decided to mark with an especially large air raid on Berlin.
 Ursula Braun, a fiancée of one of the interred Jewish men, recalled mixed feelings about the bombing of Berlin: "On the one hand were fury and hate against the Nazis, who deserved the attack, and on the other side there was terrible misery all around each of us-the screaming people, the hellish fires".
 One Jewish woman, Charlotte Israel, stated: "I always had such fear about the air raids.
 But on that night I thought, that serves them right!
 I was so enraged.
 I was together with a few other, who got down on their knees and prayed.
 I could have laughed in scorn!
 But then I thought of my husband, who as locked up at Rosenstrasse.
 I knew they would not be able to leave the building."
 On occasion, people passing by would join the protests in favor of the SS releasing the arrested men.